 Existing and Programmed Bicycle Facilities.
 One of the primary purposes of this Bicycle Master Plan is to identify locations for new on-road bicycle facilities.
 Accordingly, the first step in the facility recommendation process is to identify and filter out those study network segments where a bicycle facility already exists.
 For the purposes of this analysis, an existing bicycle facility is constituted by any designated bike lane or paved shoulder at least four feet wide (with a striped edge line) that is not intended for on-street parking.
 Programmed projects, those in which bike facilities have been identified for implementation within the next year, were also researched and noted.
 Segments falling into one of these two categories have been identified as having an existing bicycle facility for this Plan's purposes; the analysis of all other segments continued into the next step.
-A relatively small proportion of the study network (six miles, or approximately 4%) falls into this category.
+A relatively small proportion of the study network (seven miles, or approximately 5%) falls into this category.
+To ensure that this mileage increases over time, it is recommended that the City of Rochester adopt a routine accommodation policy in which bike lanes are included as a part of all new roadway construction and major roadway reconstruction projects.